pstibrany/services/README.md

+# Services

-This package implements [services model](https://github.com/google/guava/wiki/ServiceExplained) used by [Google Guava](https://github.com/google/guava) library in Go.
+This is a Go implementation of [services model](https://github.com/google/guava/wiki/ServiceExplained) from [Google Guava](https://github.com/google/guava) library.

+It provides `Service` interface (with implementation in `BasicService` type) and `Manager` for managing group of services at once.

 Main benefits of this model are: